Cleaning Business Promotions That Don’t Lose Money

 You run a promo, the phone rings, and the calendar fills up.
 For a minute it feels like momentum.
 Then payroll hits… and the month feels oddly tight.

 Most cleaning promotions don’t fail because the offer is “bad.”
-They fail because the math is invisible: discounts compress profit per job, and owners don’t know the break-even point until it’s too late.
+They fail because the math is invisible: discounts compress profit per job, and the lead flow behind the promotion isn’t built to convert efficiently.

-In this post, we’ll keep it practical: how to spot “busy but broke” promos, how to use break-even thinking, and how to structure offers that sell on value (not just price).
+In this post, we’ll keep it practical: how to spot “busy but broke” promos, how to use break-even thinking, and how to structure offers that generate real demand—not just activity.

 Promotion Break-Even Calculator